isygo-dev/01-wams-stack/00-service-stack-demo/01-multitenancy/01-multitenancy-discriminator/README.md

 ## Overview

-The multitenancy Discriminator Tenant PoC is designed to showcase a scalable, tenant-aware architecture where each tenant's data is isolated using a tenant identifier column (`TENANT_ID`) in the database.
-The `Tutorial` entity serves as the primary example, with CRUD operations managed through a REST API.
-The application supports dynamic schema initialization for tenants and integrates with both H2 (for development) and PostgreSQL (for production-like environments).
+The multitenancy Discriminator-Based PoC showcases a scalable, tenant-aware architecture where tenant data is isolated using a `TENANT_ID` column in a single database schema.
+The `Tutorial` entity is the primary example, with CRUD operations exposed through a REST API.
+The application uses Hibernate's `@Filter` mechanism to enforce tenant isolation at the database level, ensuring that each request only accesses data for the authenticated tenant.
+It supports schema initialization for H2 and PostgreSQL databases and integrates Swagger for API documentation.

 ## Features

-- **multitenancy**: Supports tenant isolation using a discriminator column (`TENANT_ID`).
+- **multitenancy**: Isolates tenant data using a `TENANT_ID` column with Hibernate filters.
-- **CRUD Operations**: Full Create, Read, Update, Delete functionality for the `Tutorial` entity.
+- **CRUD Operations**: Comprehensive Create, Read, Update, Delete functionality for the `Tutorial` entity.
-- **Database Support**: Configurable for H2 (in-memory) and PostgreSQL databases.
+- **Database Support**: Configurable for H2 (development) and PostgreSQL (production-like) databases.
-- **Tenant Schema Initialization**: Automatically creates tenant-specific schemas using SQL scripts.
+- **Tenant Schema Initialization**: Automatically creates database schemas using SQL scripts.
-- **REST API**: Exposes tenant-aware endpoints for managing tutorials.
+- **REST API**: Exposes tenant-aware endpoints for managing tutorials, with tenant validation via `TenantContext`.
 - **Swagger Documentation**: Integrated OpenAPI documentation for API exploration.
 - **Mapper Integration**: Uses MapStruct for entity-DTO mapping.
 - **Validation**: Includes tenant validation and error handling.